 This is what a modern accounts payable automation layer does for wholesale businesses.
 It handles the repeatable decisions automatically and concentrates human attention on the invoices that genuinely require judgment.

 Before Pulsify, teams processing fifty invoices a week were spending approximately four hours on coding, PO matching, and GST verification.
 After implementing Pulsify, the same workflow takes around fifteen minutes of exception review, with the remaining processing handled automatically.
-For a wholesale business processing two hundred or more invoices a week, the time saving scales proportionally.

 Accounts payable for wholesale distribution: what good looks like